 Eligible Impairment Types

-In Para-cycling there are eight eligible impairment types.
-An athlete must have at least one of the eligible impairment types listed below and that must be permanent and be the direct result of an underlying health condition (for example; trauma, disease, dysgenesis).
+In para cycling, there are eight eligible impairment types.
+An athlete must have at least one of these impairment types, which must be permanent and the direct result of an underlying health condition (for example: trauma, disease, or dysgenesis).

 Eligible Impairment Type | Examples of an Underlying Health Condition that can lead to the Eligible Impairment |